ApproxEng/approxeng.input/src/docs/howtouse.rst

   controller D-pads are actually a pair of axes in terms of implementation, although they don't have any analogue control, they just emit either -1, 0 or 1)

+- :class:`~approxeng.input.CircularCentredAxis` instances are automatically created when a controller defines pairs of axes named lx,ly, or similar (rx,ry and dx,dy are the only other ones used at the moment).
+These are more useful if you want to treat the two axes as a 2d control, as they have a circular rather than cross shaped dead zone and circular rather than box shaped hot zone.

 - :class:`~approxeng.input.Button` represents a single button.
 As with the Axis class you don't create these, instead you need to use the instances provided by the driver classes.